 Cingulate Inc. is a Delaware corporation that was formed to serve as a holding company.
-In connection with the consummation of this offering, we will effect certain organizational transactions.
-Prior to the closing of the offering, Cingulate will acquire Cingulate Therapeutics LLC, or CTx, through the merger of a wholly owned acquisition subsidiary of Cingulate with and into CTx (the "Reorganization Merger").
-As a result of the Reorganization Merger, CTx will become a wholly owned subsidiary of Cingulate.
+In connection with the consummation of this offering, on September 29, 2021, we effected certain organizational transactions.
+Cingulate acquired Cingulate Therapeutics LLC, or CTx, through the merger of a wholly owned acquisition subsidiary of Cingulate with and into CTx (the "Reorganization Merger").
+As a result of the Reorganization Merger, CTx became a wholly owned subsidiary of Cingulate.
 Unless otherwise stated or the context otherwise requires, all information in this prospectus reflects the consummation of the Reorganization Merger and this offering.